 How I became an entrepreneur

-2018 – Once I decided that I should leave corporate for the sake of my health and happiness, I decided also to follow my heart and purpose and give me a chance to do something I always wanted: To become an entrepreneur.
+2018 – Once I decided that I should leave corporate for the sake of my health and happiness, I also decided to follow my heart and purpose and to give myself a chance to do something I always wanted: To become an entrepreneur.

-As Live More, Travel More was already giving me some results even though I didn’t have much time to work on it, started investing in it.
+As Live More, Travel More was already giving me some results, even though I didn’t have much time to work on it, I started investing in it.
 And ever since:

 This entrepreneurship journey has been intense, challenging and wonderful at the same time!

-2018 – But before starting to work full-time with LMTM, I took what I call a “mini-sabbatical” so I could recover from what I just came through.
+2018 – But before starting to work full-time with LMTM, I took what I call a “mini-sabbatical” so I could recover myself from what I’ve just come through.

 In India and Nepal I started to pay attention to the amount of garbage there, and I also noticed how Bhutan respects the environment.

-These experiences started to expand my awareness in relation to some of the world’s problemas, and then I started to question myself about my habits and my mindset.
+These experiences started to expand my awareness in relation to some of the world’s problems, and then I started to question myself about my habits and my mindset.

-But the biggest change happened once I arrived in the Maldives and found out that garbage is a big issue for them and that tourism is the main responsible for it.
+But the biggest turning point happened once I arrived in the Maldives and found out that garbage is a big issue for them and that tourism is the main responsible for it.